Objects

 🛣

 Knock roadmap alert.
-We have Objects API support for in-app notifications and mutable data referencing on our near-term roadmap.
+We have Objects API support for in-app notifications on our near-term roadmap.

 If you're interested in trying this functionality, please shoot us a note at support@knock.app or use the feedback button at the top of this page.